OpenDominion/OpenDominion/structure.md

 1. Sharing to the open source community my game/application built upon the [Laravel 5 framework](https://laravel.com/) for people (including me!) to learn, inspire and perhaps eventually collaborate,
 2. Trying to re-create the original and now defunct Dominion, a unique game (especially in these days), which was enjoyed by many.

-I am by no means a designer and for the time being I'll be throwing something relatively simple together in [Bootstrap](https://getbootstrap.com/) with [SB Admin 2](http://startbootstrap.com/template-overviews/sb-admin-2/).
+I am not a designer and for the time being I'll be throwing something relatively simple together in [Bootstrap](https://getbootstrap.com/) with [SB Admin 2](http://startbootstrap.com/template-overviews/sb-admin-2/).
 If anyone wants to collaborate for designing it, feel free to contact me.

 ## Entities / Models

 I'm going the classical MVC approach and throw all these entities below as Eloquent models into an app/Models directory.
 I haven't quite grasped yet on how to do it differently (with Domain-Driven Design, probably?), so I'll stick to this solution which is comfortable to me.

-- **User**
-*This is the entity representation of the human playing the game.
-Contains authorization data like login credentials and a public dispay name.*
-    - **Dominion** (has many / has one per round)
+### Dominion

-    *A dominion is the user's kingdom in the game.
-Dominions tie together all game related data like land, building, resources, units etc
+A dominion is the user's kingdom in the game.
+Dominions tie together all game related data like land, buildings, resources, units etc. Only one dominion can exist per round per player.

-    One dominion can exist per user per round.
-Rounds happen sequentially, so while the user can technically have more than one dominions, there will always no more than one active dominion per user.*
-        - **Race** (has one)
-        *A dominion consists of a single race.*
-            - **RacePerk** (has many)
+Has one **Race**
+Has one **Realm**
+Has many (4) **Units** through **Race**

+### Race

+Dominions consist of a certain race.
+Races can be good, evil, neutral or other.

+Has many **Dominions**
+Has many **RacePerks**
+Has many (4) **Units**

+### RacePerk

-            *Race perks give bonuses (both positive and negative) to a race.
-This makes certain races more suited for certain tasks.*
+Race perks give bonuses (both positive and negative) to a race.
+This makes certain races more suited to certain tasks than other races.

-                - **RacePerkType** (has one) *Normalization table because I don't want to use an enum on RacePerk.*
-            - **Unit** (has many)
-            *Each race has four unique units, along with a few generic units.
-Uniqueness comes in production cost, stats (offensive and defensive powers) and unit perks (or a lack of).*
-                - **UnitPerkType** (has zero or one) *Unit perks come in different flavors.
-Each different type goes in here.*
-        - **Realm** (belongs to)
+Has many **Races**
+Has one **RacePerkType**

+### RacePerkType

+Normalization table for race perk types.

+Has many **Races**

+### Realm

-        *Each dominion is placed in single realm.
-Dominions have alignments (good, evil, possibly neutral and other), and realms will group dominions based on alignment.
-No more than 15 dominions can reside in the same realm.
-Realms must work together to fight and ward off other realms.*
+Each dominion is placed in a single realm based on alignment.
+Realms can either be good or evil, consisting of dominions of that race alignment, along with neutral race dominions.
+Realms must work together to fight other realms.

-            - **Round** (belongs to)
+Has many **Dominions**
+Has one **Round**

+### Round

-            *A round consists of X amount of days (50 in vanilla Dominion) where users can participate with a newly created dominion to play the game.
-No more than one round can be active at given time.
-Sign-ups will start a few days before the the round starts so that everyone can start at the same time.*
+A round consists of X amount of days (50 in vanilla Dominion) where users can participate with a newly created dominion to play the game.

-                - **RoundLeague** (has one)
-                *This is something I'm introducing in OpenDominion, and I'll explain why in a section below.*
+No more than one round can be active at any given time per league.

+Has many **Dominions** through **Realms**, all the dominions currently playing in this round Has many **Realms**, all the realms where the playing dominions reside in Has one **RoundLeague**

+### RoundLeague

+League type used to differentiate rounds.
+See below for explanation.

+Has many **Rounds**

+### Unit

+Each race has four unique units, along with a few generic units.
+Generic units are hardcoded, while race-specific units are stored here.

+Has one **Race**
+Has one **UnitPerkType**

+### UnitPerkType

+Table to store different kinds of unit perk types.

+Has many **UnitPerks**

+### User

+The entity representation of the human playing the game.
+Contains authorization data like login credentials and a public display name.

+Has many **Dominions**, but only one per round

-### My thoughts on the user system
+## My thoughts on ...

+### User system

 Vanilla Dominion had one single entity for both the user and dominion entities I described above.
 When a new round started, everyone had to re-register a whole new user account.